rlivingsus/misc/AllBooks.md

 #### !!!Roth, Veronica: DIVERGENT: ~~1) Divergent, 2) Insurgent, 3) Allegiant~~ Four: Divergent Story Collection
 The End and Other Beginnings: Stories from the Future

-#### Rothfuss, Patrick: KINGKILLER CHRONICLES: 0.5) The Lightning Tree, 1) The Name of the Wind, 2) The Wise Man's Fear, 2.5) The Slow Regard of Silent Things, 3) The Doors of Stone
+#### Rothfuss, Patrick: KINGKILLER CHRONICLES: 0.5) The Lightning Tree, 1) The Name of the Wind (have hardcopy?), 2) The Wise Man's Fear, 2.5) The Slow Regard of Silent Things, 3) The Doors of Stone

 #### Ruocchio, Christopher:SUN EATER: 1)Empire of Silence, 1.5)The Lesser Devil, 2)Howling Dark, 2.5)Parallel Worlds:The Heroes Within, 3)Demon in White, 4)Kingdoms of Death, 5)Ashes of Man